Eclipse-SDV-Hackathon-Accenture/maestro-challenge/eclipse-ankaios/eclipse-ankaios-dev/README.md

 This repository provides a starter template for solving the Maestro challenge using the [Ankaios](https://github.com/eclipse-ankaios) workload orchestrator.
 It contains a development environment with pre-installed and -configured [Ankaios](https://github.com/eclipse-ankaios) devcontainer that makes it easy for you to start developing and building container applications.

+## Development environment

 The following is provided:

 - pre-installed Ankaios executables (`ank-server`, `ank-agent` and `ank`) and Podman container engine (contained in the Ankaios base devcontainer)
-- an Ankaios [startupState.yaml](./config/startupState.yaml) config with pre-configured workloads for the initial system of the Ankaios Maestro Challenge (without the marked in blue workloads which are part of the challenge)
+- an Ankaios [startupState.yaml](./config/startupState.yaml) config with pre-configured workloads for the initial system of the Ankaios Maestro Challenge (without the workloads marked in blue which are part of the challenge)
 - helper scripts for starting and cleaning up the Ankaios cluster (the script path is exported into the PATH environment variable, so that you can execute the scripts directly without navigating into the `scripts` folder.)
+- workload application for [resource usage statistics](#resource-usage-statistics) for challenges requiring resource statistics
 - an initial devcontainer which you can extend with the tools you require

+All services are running in the host network meaning those can be accessed with `localhost:<port>`.
+We recommend that you set the network mode to host for all your developed workloads as well.

 ## General information about Ankaios
 Feel free to get familiar with Ankaios' basics by checking the [Ankaios docs](https://eclipse-ankaios.github.io/ankaios/latest/).
 A good point to start is the [Getting Started](https://eclipse-ankaios.github.io/ankaios/latest/usage/quickstart/) section.